 Disclaimer: you should get tax advice from your accountant or tax adviser, these instructions are for technical configuration of A2X.

 Amazon offers the Pan EU FBA program to place your stock in multiple EU countries.
 This is fantastic for customers as they can receive orders much more quickly in those countries, and it can boost your sales growth in the EU.
-But as with many things, this growth and customer satisfaction comes at a cost of more business complexity.

 By having stock in the EU countries and fulfilment operations, you will need to be VAT registered - a fact Amazon includes in their FAQ.